 D-1 PROCEDURE

 Weigh 10 g of the well-mixed sample into a 250 ml flask.
 Add 100 ml of toluene and shake until dissolved.
-Filter through a tared filter funnel G3 or equivalent with a porosity of 16-40 µm.
-Wash the flask with 25-ml portions of toluene and pour the washings through the funnel.
+Filter through a tared filter funnel G3 or equivalent with a porosity of 16 µm to 40 µm.
+Wash the flask with 25 ml portions of toluene and pour the washings through the funnel.
 Place the funnel in a forced-draft oven and dry at 105 oC for 1 h.
 Weigh the dried funnel.

 D-2 CALCULATION